 As such, the qualifiers in RCW 42.52.010(10)(d) and (f) cited above are not relevant when reporting items received.
 That is, if travel expenses were received beyond what these statutes refer to as "reasonable expenses," the entire amount received for travel is nonetheless reported.
 And, if some person or entity other than a bona fide nonprofit, professional, educational or trade association or charitable institution has paid for educational fees and travel expenses, the actual source of the payment must be reported.
 [These reporting requirements do not constitute authority to accept any item or benefit not permitted by the State Ethics law or any applicable local ethics ordinance.]

-When reporting food/beverages, travel, field trips and other excursions, or educational occasions provided at least in part by some source other than you or your governmental agency,
+When reporting food/beverages, travel, field trips and other excursions, or educational occasions provided at least in part by some source other than you or your governmental agency:

-When determining whether a food and beverage occasion costs over $50 and needs to be reported on the Supplement or F-1A report, calculate whether the original cost of all food and beverages provided to you and/or your family members totaled in excess of $50.
+When determining whether a food and beverage occasion costs over $50 and needs to be reported on the F-1, calculate whether the original cost of all food and beverages provided to you and/or your family members totaled in excess of $50.
 If so, the occasion is reportable (unless one of the exemptions below is satisfied) even if you paid a portion of the costs attributable to you.
 For example, if a lobbyist spends $60 for your dinner and you give him or her $10 (perhaps thinking that this would mean the dinner would fall below the reporting threshold), you still need to report receipt of this dinner valued at $60.
 You may note on the form that you reimbursed the lobbyist $10 if you wish.
 The occasion would NOT be reportable only if you paid the full value of the benefit realized by you and/or your family members.
 In the above example, that's the entire $60.

 When reporting the value of travel occasions, include the full value of any transportation, meals, lodging, entertainment, and other miscellaneous items or services paid for or otherwise provided to you and your family in connection with the event.